thimc/dl/README.md

 bar, the estimated time when the download will finish and the current downloading speed in a human readable format.

+As seen in the image above, if the -a or -o flag is specified it displays the output file next to what is currently being downloaded, indicated by the "->".
+However, if the window size is too small it is truncated to "..".

 The -o flag specifies the name of the output file.

 The -a flag sets the output file name to that of the parsed URL.